 #5 Manna Pro Nurture Right 360 Incubator

-The Manna Pro Nurture Right 360 Incubator is a great budget pick if you want to hatch a decent number of eggs (it fits 22).
-I added this one to my incubator collection last year and I was pretty impressed with it!
+The Manna Pro Nurture Right 360 Incubator is one of the most popular incubators on the market and it fits a decent number of eggs (22).
+I added this one to my incubator collection last year and I’ve been pretty impressed with it!

 It is fully automatic, with the exception of humidity control, so you’ll still need to manually add water yourself to keep it consistent.
 A nice feature is that it has a 21-day countdown and automatically stops turning the eggs 3 days before the hatch.